-Per their 2018 annual report, KMHS served a total of 6,526 clients (about 150 less than 2017), of which 1,425 were children age 0 to 17.74 In 2016, a PCHS Dental Clinic opened on KMHS campus, which is believed to be the first example in the nation of co-locating dental and behavioral health services.
+Per their 2020 annual report, KMHS served a total of 7,781 clients (386 more than 2019), of which 2,149 were children age 0 to 17.
+In 2016, a PCHS Dental Clinic opened on KMHS campus, which is believed to be the first example in the nation of co-locating dental and behavioral health services.
 In addition, they partnered with Kitsap Community Resources to establish the Housing and Recovery through Peer Services, or "HARPS program, which assists adults exiting psychiatric or chemical dependency treatment with housing and community support needs.
 The Western State Peer Bridgers Program was also created, with two Peer Specialists available to assist clients with pre and post discharge supports for successful community reintegration, including securing housing.
 In 2018, KMHS opened the county's first Crisis Triage Center in August and a substance use residential facility called Pacific Hope and Recovery Center.
 In addition, they co-located a KMHS Designated Crisis Responder at the Kitsap County Sheriff's Office to support officers in the field and purchased 1.6 acres of land, which will be used for construction of a 74 unit supported housing complex by fall 2021.
 In January 2020, payment for Medicaid reimbursed mental health and substance use services will be contracted through 5 Medicaid Managed Care Organizations, and KMHS is working to ensure a smooth transition to the managed care model with multiple changes to the agency's infrastructure and services delivery models.